Meet Our Team

 Local Landcare Coordinator - Southern

-Danielle has lived and worked in Western NSW for the past three and half years, with her husband Mick and son Arthur.
+Danielle has lived and worked in Western NSW for the past four years, with her husband Mick and son Arthur.
 While not a born and bred local, Danielle has developed a deep appreciation for this diverse region and the incredible opportunities a life on the land has afforded her family.

-It’s the value she’s felt first hand, living and working on the land in this region, that has driven her to get more involved and give back to the Far West community.
+It’s the value Danielle has felt first hand, living and working on the land in this region, that has driven her to get more involved and give back to the Far West community.

 Sarah Theakston